 You can boast that you can do 1000 crunches with ease, but if your technique is lagging, you shouldn’t be bragging!
 When it comes to re-tooling your fitness program for faster results, increasing your core strength and stability with the proper exercises for your midsection is a must.
 Check out the eLifestyle Plank Exercise.

 From walking to treadmill training, cardiovascular exercise is an essential part of the fat-burning equation.
 However, if you have trouble getting started and/or perceive cardio sessions in general to be quite boring and monotonous, think again.
-Varying the method along with the types of programs and intensities you use on training day will help you get the most out of your cardio workout while burning a ton more calories than you’re use to.
+Varying the method along with the types of programs and intensities you use on training day will help you get the most out of your cardio workout while burning a ton more calories than you are used to.
 And that means winning the battle of the bulge!
-Need some techniques?
-Try some eLifestyle cardio techniques from last month’s blog!

 Measure Your Success

-It requires a greater amount of attention in the beginning, but learning the options you have available to help you obtain balanced nutrition during your busy day will become second nature.
+It requires a greater amount of attention in the beginning but learning the options you have available to help you obtain balanced nutrition during your busy day will become second nature.
 Remember, the key to satisfying your health and fitness goals is that you MUST focus your nutritional intake on what you need, when and why you need it, and how you can get it.
-Now you’ll be ready for the beach in no time!
+This will ensure success – even when on the go.